Advent of Code 2015 - Day 7 - Some Assembly Required

 };

-Splitting out and modifying the parsed circuit mapping before getting the newly emulated signal provides us with the desired answer 🌟.
+By modifying the parsed circuit mapping before getting the newly emulated signal, we obtain the desired answer 🌟.

 Alternative Solution

 Since solving this problem, I re-evaluated the provided input and noticed that it did not include any circular dependencies!
-As such, it could be treated as a Directed acyclic graph (DAG) of which we then would be able to perform a Topological Sort on to return the correctly ordered instruction listing.
-This would allows us to emulate the circuit without the need for recursion.
-I set out to re-implement the solution using this new found knowledge and approach.
+As such, it could be treated as a Directed Acyclic Graph (DAG), which would allow us to perform a Topological Sort to return the correctly ordered instruction listing.
+This would allow us to emulate the circuit without the need for recursion.
+I set out to re-implement the solution using this newfound knowledge and approach.

-I began by creating the below function which parses the instruction listing in a very different manor than before.
+I began by creating the function below, which parses the instruction listing in a very different manner than before.
 Instead of simply returning the parsed instructions in an unordered map back to the callee, this function returns an array of the correctly ordered instruction execution.
-Correctness in this case means that all required wire signal values will have already been emulated before attempting to evaluate the given wire instruction.
+Correctness, in this case, means that all required wire signal values will have already been emulated before attempting to evaluate the given wire instruction.
 As such, we can just iterate through the instruction listing once to return the entire signal value outputs.

 type Wire = string;